Generative Modelling of L\'evy Area for High Order SDE Simulation: Discriminator

-Including a finite-variance assumption on the measure $\mu$ provides an alternative proof using Wasserstein distances (see \cref{thm:DistrChenUniquenessFiniteVar}).
+Including a finite-variance assumption on the measure $\mu$, and a Gaussian assumption on the first marginal, provides an alternative proof using Wasserstein distances (see \cref{thm:DistrChenUniquenessFiniteVar}).
 The preceding motivates the following procedure, which takes samples $Z_1, Z_2$ from some distribution and concatenates them using Chen's relation to produce samples that are closer in distribution to $A_{0,1}$.
 With abuse of notation, if $\vX\in \R^{m\times d}$ consists of $m$ samples of a $d$-dimensional random variable, we denote by $\vX^{(i)}\in\R^m$ the $i$-th coordinate of each sample.
-Adopting this notation, we describe the Chen-combine operation in \cref{alg:ChenComb}.
+Adopting this notation, we describe the Chen-combine operation in \cref{alg:ChenComb}.\smallbreak